eBay/HeadGazeLib/README.md

   }
   private func buttonAction(button: UIButton, gaze: UIHeadGaze){
     guard let button = button as?
 UIHoverableButton else { return }
-    button.hover(gaze: gaze)
+    // The button instance would trigger TouchUpInside event after user specified seconds button.hover(gaze: gaze)
   }

+  @IBAction func myBtnTouchUpInside(_ sender: UIBubbleButton) {
+     print("Button click by head gaze.")
+  }
 //....
 }
 ```

-For working demo, we have prepared two examples:
+For working demo, we have prepared three examples:
+1. demo: A simple jump start example showing how to empower a regular iOS app with head control with minimum code change.
-1. HeadSwipe: Swipe daily deal on eBay with head control
+2. HeadSwipe: A more serious example - swipe daily deal on eBay with head control
-2. Sensitivity: Head control sensitivity analysis app is used to track the location and timestamp of the cursor as user is "clicking" the button.
-Useful for user study.
+3. Sensitivity: An example on how to use `UIMultiFuncButton` to track the location and timestamp of the cursor as user is "clicking" the button.
+Useful for sensitivity analysis.

 ## License
 Copyright 2018 eBay Inc.